just-buildsystem/justbuild/share/man/just-profile.5.md

 The profile file contains the following information.

+- For the key *`"subcommand"`* the subcommand that was executed.

+- For the key *`"subcommand args"`* the positional arguments that were provided for that subcommand.

 - For the key *`"target"`* the target that was analysed/built/installed, as full qualified name.